 With the United States having recently weaponized the dollar to an unprecedented extent, is it so farfetched to imagine adversaries of the United States counterattacking by weaponizing gold, the former world reserve currency?

 This is exactly what the U.S. government has feared as long ago as 1974, when U.S. Secretary of State Henry Kissinger was warned about the possibility by his deputy, Thomas O. Enders, in a meeting in Kissinger's office.
 The remarkable transcript of this meeting was discovered in 2013 by gold researcher Jan Nieuwenhuis, then writing under his pen name, Koos Jansen, and was analyzed by GATA here.

 The transcript remains on the internet site of the State Department's historian, a wonderful if studiously overlooked explanation of the U.S. policy of gold price suppression:

 Gold, Enders told Kissinger, is the international "reserve-creating instrument" and whoever has the most gold can change its price periodically and thereby enrich himself and alter all the world's financial valuations in his favor.
-Gold, Enders explained, is the great threat to the dollar and U.S. control of the world financial system and as such it must be pushed out of the system.
+Gold, Enders explained, is a great threat to the dollar and U.S. control of the world financial system and as such it must be pushed out of the system.

-In any case, the previous U.S.-instigated gold price-control system, the London Gold Pool, failed in 1968 for geopolitical reasons and the current gold price control system will fail eventually too.
+In any case, the previous U.S.-instigated gold price-control system, the London Gold Pool, failed in 1968 for geopolitical reasons and the current gold price-control system will fail eventually too.
 As was said by the leader of the doomsday cult first portrayed by some British comedians including Peter Cook and Dudley Moore back in the 1960s: "We must get a winner one day."